spotfiresoftware/tibco-streaming-community/docs/studio.md

 ## Working with multiple projects

-By default, projects are organized in Spotfire StreamBase Studio&trade; in a flat structure :
+By default, projects are organized in StreamBase Studio in a flat structure:

 ![flat](flat.png)

 With multiple projects ( such as importing all the samples ) this can become confusing.
-Use **Projects Presentation -> Hierarchical** for a more structured organization :
+Use **Projects Presentation -> Hierarchical** for a more structured organization:

 ![hierarchical](hierarchical.gif)